 Not everything is as bad as it seems.
 In some ways, technology has made our lives better; in others, it has worsened our lives.
 In many ways, children's fascination with digital technology reflects that of many adults.
 What happens if you limit an adult's phone or tablet use?

 Parents must assess the risks of their children being hooked to their electronics against the benefits of a technology-free existence.
 At times, these gadgets may be a godsend, allowing parents to take a much-needed respite or even shower.
-However, like with other beautiful things, overuse may negatively impact.
+However, like with other beautiful things, overuse may negative impact.
 The most important factors are moderation and direction from the parent.

-Parents who advise their children to stop using their electronic devices while constantly using one will be detected by their children.
+Parents who advise their children to stop using their electronic devices while constantly using them will be detected by their children.
 In today's tech-based environment, it's critical for both children and adults to maintain an excellent work-life balance.